leanprover/theorem_proving_in_lean4/structures_and_records.md

 #   Point.mk (n * p.x) (n * p.y)
 #eval Point.smul 3 { y := 20, x := 10 } -- { x := 30, y := 60 }
 ```
+Notice we can write `{ y := 20, x := 10 }` here instead of the more
+verbose `{ x := 10, y := 20 : Point Nat }`.
+Notice also that the
+order that the fields are specified does not matter, so all the
+expressions below define the same point.

 If the value of a field is not specified, Lean tries to infer it.
 If
 the unspecified fields cannot be inferred, Lean flags an error